Family coaching

 What does a family coach do?

 Rather than focusing on past events, family coaching typically looks at what changes could be made to help family life feel more balanced and supportive.
-A family coach might do this by helping families develop healthier communication, set clearer boundaries, or navigate through difficult periods such as separation or divorce, parenting challenges, or major life transitions.
+A family coach might do this by helping families develop healthier communication, set clearer boundaries, or navigate difficult periods such as separation or divorce, parenting challenges, or major life transitions.

 When might families seek coaching?